Moving Expenses Tax Deduction Canada

 Are moving expenses tax deductible in Canada?

-Yes, if you moved at least 40 km closer to a new job, business, or full-time post-secondary school.
-You claim them using CRA Form T1-M and deduct against income earned at the new location.
+Yes.
+If you moved at least 40 km closer to a new job, business, or full-time post-secondary school, you can deduct eligible moving expenses on Line 21900 using CRA Form T1-M, deducting against income earned at the new location.
+Unused amounts carry forward indefinitely.

 What is the T1-M form?

 Form T1-M (Moving Expenses Deduction) is the CRA form used to calculate and report your eligible moving expenses.
-You complete it and attach it to your income tax return.
-It covers transportation, travel, temporary living costs, and costs related to selling your old home or cancelling a lease.
+You complete it and keep it with your records (or attach it to a paper return).
+It covers transportation and storage, travel, temporary living (max 15 days), and the cost of selling the old home or cancelling a lease.
+The total carries to Line 21900 of your T1.

 Can I claim moving expenses if I moved for a new job in a different province?

 Yes, interprovincial moves qualify as long as your new home is at least 40 km closer to your new workplace than your old home was.
-You can deduct all eligible expenses including transportation, travel, temporary living costs, and real estate fees.
+You can deduct all eligible expenses including transportation and storage, travel, temporary living (max 15 days), lease cancellation and the costs of selling your old home and buying the new one.

 How far do I have to move to claim moving expenses in Canada?

-Your new home must be at least 40 km closer to your new work or school location than your old home, measured by the shortest normal driving route.
-This is known as the '40 km rule.'
-The move itself doesn't need to be 40 km — only the difference in distance matters.
+Your new home must be at least 40 km closer to your new work or school location than your old home was, measured by the shortest normal public route.
+This is the '40 km rule.'
+The move itself does not need to be 40 km — only the reduction in distance to work or school matters.

 Can I carry forward unused moving expenses?

 Yes.
-If your eligible moving expenses exceed your income at the new location for the year, you can carry forward the unused portion to the following year.
-There is no time limit on how long you can carry forward, but you can only deduct against income earned at the new location.
+If your eligible moving expenses exceed the income you earned at the new location in the year of the move, you can carry forward the unused portion.
+There is no time limit on the carry-forward, but the unused amount can only ever be deducted against income earned at the same new work or school location.

 Can students claim moving expenses?

 Full-time post-secondary students can claim moving expenses if they moved at least 40 km closer to their school.
-The deduction can be applied against scholarships, bursaries, research grants, and employment income earned at the new location.
+The deduction can be applied against the taxable part of scholarships, bursaries, fellowships and research grants, plus employment income earned at the new location.

 Sources & Methodology